• Skip to primary navigation

 By B.B.
 Alston

-Amari is a tween from the housing projects who believes her big brother, Quentin, is still alive — even if no one else agrees.
-When Amari one day discovers a ticking briefcase in Quentin’s closet containing a nomination for her tryout to the Bureau of Supernatural Affairs, she suddenly knows there is a lot to discover behind his sudden disappearance.
+Amari is a Black tween from the housing projects who believes her big brother, Quinton, is still alive — even if no one else agrees.
+When Amari one day discovers a ticking briefcase in Quinton’s closet containing a nomination for her tryout to the Bureau of Supernatural Affairs, she suddenly knows there is a lot to discover behind his sudden disappearance.
 Was there more to her brother than meets the eye?
 Is there more to Amari herself?
 Most importantly, is magic actually real?
 Amari is a strong Black girl who is witty, persistent, and smarter than she realizes.
 Her story brilliantly tackles issues of racism, classism, poverty, and profiling, all wrapped up in a fast-paced middle grade fantasy that leaves you turning pages with a ferocity you never knew.
 This is one of the very best books for 4th graders that I cannot keep out of my students’ hands!

 BUY THIS BOOK FROM: